Helping banking and finance professionals search and analyse through a highly detailed catalogue

 I reviewed the usability to spot potential issues that would hinder the user.
 Below are some of my obsevations that were noted during the review.

 I worked with SRP's Global Head of Data and Product Manager to set up feedback meetings with the clients.
-We devised an interview strategy and guide which would help us learn about the user's motivations, goals and pain points when interacting the product search and analysis reports.
+We devised an interview strategy and guide which would help us learn about the user's motivations, goals and pain points when interacting with the product search and analysis reports.

 Upon attending the interviews, we were soon to discover the users ranged in levels of seniority and varied in knowledge of the search and analysis tools.
 We also learned SRP's clients were loyal to the brand and the data they provided was very important in their business functions.

-We spoke with clients about their current experience with the tools, problems they may have and also observed them interacting with the software.
+We spoke with clients about their current experience with the tools, and problems they may have and also observed them interacting with the software.
 The interviews gave us great insights into the users' behaviour, evaluating the current usability that led to the development of the user personas.

 Observations